CastleJin/2021_01_12_winter_internship_magnet/README.md

         python main.py --phase="train" --checkpoint_path="Path to the model.tar" --data_path="Path to the directory where the lmdb file are located"

 Inference
-*Delete "--velocity_mag" for static mode
+This command is executed in dynamic mode.
+Delete "--velocity_mag" for static mode.

         python main.py --phase="play" --checkpoint_path="Path to the model.tar" --vid_dir="Path to the directory where the video frames are located"
         --out_dir="path to the output" --velocity_mag